-- b.
+- a.
+National REDD+ Strategy2: the RGC endorsed its NRS in 2017.
+The NRS primarily builds upon three national policy frameworks that guide forest management: - i.
+The Production Forests Strategic Plan 2018-2032 (PFSP); - ii.
+The National Protected Areas Strategic Management Plan 2017-2030 (NPASMP); - iii.
+The Strategic Planning Framework for Fisheries 2015-2024 (SPFF). - b.
 Forest Reference Level3 (FRL): the RGC has submitted its first FRL in 2017, which successfully went through the technical assessment process under the UNFCCC. - c.
 National Forest Monitoring System4 (NFMS) to monitor and report on REDD+ activities: Cambodia has launched its NFMS in 2017 and is continuously working to improve it.
-As part of those improvements, the RGC has progressively enhanced the data and methodologies for both Emission Factors (EF data on forest carbon stocks) and Activity Data (AD data on forest cover change). - d.
+As part of those improvements, the RGC has progressively enhanced the data and methodologies for both Emission Factors (EF - data on forest carbon stocks) and Activity Data (AD - data on forest cover change). - d.
 Safeguards Information System5 (SIS) to cover the implementation of the REDD+ safeguards: the RGC has finalized the development of its SIS in 2019 and submitted to the UNFCCC its first Summary of Information6 (SoI) on how Cancun Safeguards will be addressed and respected during REDD+ implementation.

 To be eligible for REDD+ RBPs, countries must present their REDD+ results in a REDD+ Technical Annex (REDD+ TA) to the Biennial Update Report (BUR).
-The RGC has finalized its first REDD+ TA in late 2019 for submission to the UNFCCC in early 2020.
+The RGC has finalized and submitted its first REDD+ TA to the UNFCCC in August 2020.
 The REDD+ TA presents estimates of GHG emissions and removals for the LULUCF sector for the reporting periods 2015-2016 and 2017-2018 and compares these figures with estimates of the reference period 2006-2014 (as described in the FRL).
-Analysis show encouraging results, with ERs confirmed (i.e. 4,811,944 tCO2e/year) with high confidence for the 2017-2018 reporting period.
+The Analysis shows encouraging results, with ERs confirmed (i.e. 4,811,944 tCO2e/year) with high confidence for the 2017-2018 reporting period.